 Option 1: Log into your ADP account > Myself > Benefits > Enrollments

 - Option 2: Complete and return the Salary Reduction Agreement to email@example.com

 CREF = College Retirement Equities Fund

-For enrollment packet and additional information, please contact CHR.
+For enrollment packets and additional information, please get in touch with CHR.

 Basic term life insurance and accidental death and dismemberment insurance